Layton wins gold at New Balance Outdoor National meet

 Layton added, “That’s the first time I broke a pole and it was the first time on that pole.”

-Layton plans to compete in one more competition during the summer.
+Layton plans to compete in at least one more competition during the summer.
 He’ll travel to Rochester, N.Y., for the 13th annual Rockback Beach Vault & Club Championship on Aug.
 6.

+While competing at historic Franklin Field was new to Layton, the oval was a familiar track to Quarzo after competing in the Penn Relays in late April when she placed ninth in the 3,000 meters.

+Quarzo was in the lead pack at the finish with Carly Wilkes, of Salem, Va., crossing the finish line first in 16:48.10 and Sydney Leitner, of Yorktown, N.Y., placing third in 17:01.49.

 (0) comments